PP-Please/media-pipe/README.md

 # Media-Pipe
-A UNSW research project that uses OpenCV and a body detection model to determine ...
+A submission for a UNSW research project that uses OpenCV and a body detection model to determine the position of a user in motion.

 ## Prerequisites
 * OpenCV 4.x, with extra modules.
 You need to build OpenCV to include these extra modules.
 You can find the method [here.](https://github.com/opencv/opencv_contrib)